statisticsnorway/ssb-sgis/tests/demo.md

 ## NetworkAnalysis

-The NetworkAnalysis class takes a network (created above) and some rules.
+The NetworkAnalysis class takes a network and some rules.

 This will set the rules to its default values: